 Every year on April 22 (the date of Stephen’s death), the Foundation celebrates Stephen’s legacy and the progress made towards fighting racism, promoting equality, and celebrating diversity.
 Though there is a still a long way to go, the steps made in recent years are shaping a better society for all, and on Stephen Lawrence Day, we have an opportunity to reflect on the work done and the work needed to do next.

-Year-round, the Foundation helps to create career opportunities from underrepresented communities, helping with scholarships and apprenticeships.
-The lighting up of the London Eye in orange (the colour of the Stephen Lawrence Foundation) is just one of a number of events planned for today.
-An assembly broadcast to schools across the country features Baroness Lawrence explaining the significance of the day, whilst down in Brixton Village, there’s a pop-up exhibition that features work from students supported by the Foundation in place until April 24.
+Year-round, the Foundation helps to create career opportunities from underrepresented communities, helping with scholarships and apprenticeships, the lighting up of the London Eye in orange (the colour of the Stephen Lawrence Foundation) recognises the work it carries it as well as remembering Stephen.

 You can find out more about Stephen Lawrence Day, and the Foundation’s work, on their website.